Table of Contents

 • Systematic review of HPC employee handbook and internal policies

-The HPC takes action to advance health equity across its four core strategies: Research and Report, Convene, Partner, and Market Monitor.
 To achieve its health equity goals, the HPC employs in-house staff and external consultant expertise, flexibility through trust funds, and independent leadership through its governance structure, and is seen as a trusted voice through its history of partnership and collaboration.
 In addition, the Office of Patient Protection (housed within the HPC) works to effectively safeguard health care consumer protections in the Commonwealth and assists customers in many languages.

 Ongoing HPC work focusing on health equity is highlighted in the sections below and will be updated as needed.